hyperledger/fabric/examples/e2e_cli/end-to-end.rst

 .. code:: bash

-    # By default, this joins PEER0 only
+    # By default, this joins ``peer0.org1.example.com`` only
-    # the mychannel.block is also mounted in the crypto/orderer directory
+    # the channel.block is also mounted in the channel-artifacts directory
-     peer channel join -b mychannel.block
+     peer channel join -b <YOUR_CHANNEL.block>

 You can make other peers join the channel as necessary by making appropriate changes in the four environment variables.